STAT545-UBC-hw-2018-19/hw04-lucymosquera/hw04-data-wrangling-exercises.md

 Introduction
 ============

-The goal of this assignment is gain experience applying a variety of data wrangling tools to realistic problems.
+The goal of this assignment is to gain experience applying a variety of data wrangling tools to realistic problems.
 We aim to come up with concise, repeatable, and understandable ways to manipulate data to serve our purposes.

 ``` r
 library(tidyverse)